rodney-antonius/AndroidBeginners_FinalProject_RodneyAntonius/README.md

 ## Usage

-Because one of the requirements to accomplish the project was to use a Job Scheduler, the app will only work on Android Lollipop+
+Because one of the requirements to accomplish the project was to use a Job Scheduler, the app will only work on Android Lollipop and higher.
 Notifications will only show up if they are activated and the device is x minutes idle.

 ## Contributing